 Years from now, many will remember exactly where they were for Meghan Markle and Prince Harry's tell-all with Oprah Winfrey.
-During their CBS interview on Sunday night, the couple dropped revelations left and right about their tumultuous dynamic with the royals.
-They even named names at certain points: Harry revealed that his father, Prince Charles, had "stopped taking [his] calls," and Meghan divulged a tearful conversation with Kate Middleton about flower girl dresses prior to her 2018 royal wedding.
-However, for most of the conversation, Harry and Meghan referred to key players as either "the institution" or "The Firm."
+During their CBS interview in March 2021, the couple dropped revelations left and right about their tumultuous dynamic with the royals.
+They even named names at certain points: Harry revealed that his father, now King Charles, had "stopped taking [his] calls," and Meghan divulged a tearful conversation with Kate Middleton about flower girl dresses prior to her 2018 royal wedding.
+However, for most of the conversation, Harry and Meghan referred to key players as either "The Institution" or "The Firm."
 This leads to the all-important question: What is the difference between the royal "Institution" and "The Firm"?

 In short, the core royal family appears to be labeled "The Firm," while the network of employees, PR reps, communications directors, and aides that work for them are known as "the institution."
 Meghan differentiated between the two at one point during the Oprah sit-down.
 "So, there's the family, and then there's the people that are running the institution," she explained.
 "Those are two separate things.
 And it's important to be able to compartmentalize that because the queen, for example, has always been wonderful to me."